QubesOS/qubes-doc/building/building-archlinux-template.md

 *   **Transfer the install-templates.sh script file into Dom0**
   *Note: as there is not a typical file transfer method for Dom0, for security reasons, this less than simple transfer function has to be used*

-    *   Switch to Domo and open a terminal window.
+    *   Switch to Dom0 and open a terminal window.

     **Note:** Take care when entering these cmd strings.
 They are very long and have a number of characters that are easy to mix '**-**' vs '**.**' '**<u>T</u>emplates** (correct) vs **<u>t</u>emplates** (wrong) or **Template_**'(also wrong)  This script will also take care of transfering the actual template.rpm to Dom0 as well.